 Now you are back at the main partitioning screen.
 You will simply set mountpoints and filesystems to use.

-Installation will ask what kernel you want to use. linux-generic is fine.
+Installation will ask what kernel you want to use. linux-generic is fine, but you can choose whatever you want here.

 NOTE: If you want the latest up to date version of the Linux kernel, Debian’s kernel is sometimes outdated, even in the testing distro.
 You might consider using this repository instead, which contains the most up to date versions of the Linux kernel.
 These kernels are also deblobbed, like Debian’s kernels, so you can be sure that no binary blobs are present.